Olympus E-M5 II vs Sony RX10

 |12.||Olympus E-P5||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |14.||Panasonic G80||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |16.||Sony RX10 III||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the RX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.
+Both the E-M5 II and the RX10 have been discontinued, but can regularly be found used on eBay.
+The RX10 was replaced by the Sony RX10 II, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.